Equality, Diversity & Inclusion

-We provide advice to our clients on best practice in induction and 'onboarding' processes, in addition to providing coaching services designed to help new board directors or senior executive hires settle quickly into their roles and maximise their impact and contribution.
+We provide advice to our clients on best practice in 'on-boarding' and induction processes, in addition to providing coaching services designed to help new board directors or senior executive hires to settle quickly into their roles and maximise their impact and contribution.

 Embedding best practice

 We have implemented accountability mechanics within our business to embed and monitor ED&I activity and achievements.
-Notably we ensure that best practices in supporting clients on enhancing board and senior executive diversity are well-documented and shared internally and that adherence to the Code is effectively monitored.
+Notably we ensure that best practices in supporting clients on enhancing board and senior executive diversity are well-documented and shared internally and that adherence to the Enhanced Voluntary Code is effectively monitored.
 We discuss (or arrange training on) unconscious biases and how to reduce their impact.

-We signal our commitment to supporting diversity on boards and in senior executive ranks, and our adherence to the Code, through our marketing activity, client discussions and by investing time in developing a relationship with the pipeline of future female candidates.
-In 2016, 36% of our board appointments were women.
+We signal our commitment to supporting diversity on boards and in senior executive ranks, and our adherence to the Code, through our marketing activity, client discussions and by investing time in developing a relationship with the pipeline of future female and ethnically diverse candidates.
+In 2019, over 58% of our appointments were women.

-As well as working with key stakeholders and our clients to help build diverse talent pools in their organisations, we are wholeheartedly committed to maintaining good balance in our own organisation.
-That’s why whether recruiting for our clients, or ourselves, the principles of the Enhanced Voluntary Code of Conduct and ensuring we deliver a longlist which represents at least 33% women is fundamental.
+As well as working with key stakeholders and our clients to help build diverse talent pools in their organisations, we are wholeheartedly committed to maintaining a strong representative balance in our own organisation.

 Our own business goal is 50% female representation amongst our senior executives and that’s something we’re achieving and aim to maintain going forward.
 We continually strive to achieve greater ethnic representation amongst our colleagues.
-We’ve also found that as a business founded and led by women, we have no disconnect between reward and gender – fair treatment, pay or otherwise, is inherent in our goal of ‘treating others as we want to be treated’.
+We’ve also found that as a an employee owned business with inclusivity at the heart, we have no disconnect between reward and gender – fair treatment, pay or otherwise, is inherent in our goal of ‘treating others as we want to be treated’.

 We are one of the few search firms that has been awarded the ‘Beyond FTSE 350’ accreditation for our work in supporting and appointing more women onto boards.
 We are also participants and ambassadors of the 30% Club Mentoring scheme, helping high achieving women further develop; we are champions of the Hampton Alexander and Parker Reviews; and active promoters of tools such as KPMG Connect on Boards.

 Our approach combines specialist expertise with rigorous adherence to ethical and professional standards.
 It engenders a level of trust and engagement in our candidates and clients that provides access to the very best talent.